Viewers: in countries Watching now:

 Photoshop CC One-on-One is back, and this installment teaches you how to build on your basic knowledge and achieve next-level effects with this premiere image-editing program.
 Industry pro Deke McClelland shows you how to seamlessly move and patch areas of a photo with the Content-Aware toolset; stretch the brightness of a scene with automatic and custom Levels adjustments; create intricate designs with text and shapes; and morph an image with layer effects and transformations.
 Deke also shares his techniques for sharpening details, whether addressing noise and highlight/shadow clipping or camera shake, and converting a full-color image to black and white.
 The final chapters show you how to best print and save images for the web, making sure all your hard work pays off in the final output.

 It doesn't necessarily look good, which is why we'll format this text in the next movie.
-Alright.
-Now I'll press the enter key on the numerical keypad in order to accept that modification.
-And I'll scroll over here to the right side of the image.
-Another way to create area text is to convert point text into area text and to re-size the frame.
-And to demonstrate that one I'll turn on this layer that's called Numerical Diet g/.
-Go ahead and turn it on and click on the layer to select it as well.
+All right.
+Now, I'll press the Enter key on the numerical keypad in order to accept that modification, and I'll scroll over here to the right side of the image.
+Another way to create area text is to convert point text into area text and to resize the frame.
+And to demonstrate that one, I'll turn on this layer that's called New Miracle Diet.
+Go ahead and turn it on and click on the layer to select it, as well.
 This text is also point text, it exists on a single line right there.
-To convert it to area text you go up to the Type menu and you choose this command right there convert to Paragraph Text.
+To convert it to area text, you go up to the Type menu, and you choose this command right there, Convert to Paragraph Text.

-And it won't look like anything happened at first, until you click inside the text.
-With the type tool and then you'll see that there's a frame that fits that one line of type.
-Now what you do is re-size the frame and this a little bit trickier than it ought to be.
-You've got to get your cursor in an exact location.
-If you're a pixel off, it doesn't work.
-But move your cursor over that upper left handle there, until you see that back and forth cursor.
-And then drag to the intersection of these two guidelines right there.
+And it won't look like anything happened at first, until you click inside the text with the Type tool.
+And then you'll see that there's a frame that fits that one line of type.
+Now, what you do is you resize the frame and this is a little bit trickier than it ought to be.
+You've gotta get your cursor in an exact location.
+If you're a pixel off it doesn't work.
+But move your cursor over that upper left handle there, until you see that back and forth cursor, and then drag to the intersection of these two guidelines right there.